c0pperdragon/SingleBreadboardComputer/README.md

 output and then waits for incomming bytes, which it will then write in hex digits back to the output.

-Communication is done with 115200 bauds, one start bit, one stop bit.
+Communication is done with 115200 baud, one start bit, one stop bit.